Monthly Archives: January 2026

 Pumps

 Pumps remain the most reliable solution for viscous products like creams and gels that require controlled dispensing.
-Ranges like our Boston and Swipe bottles come with already assembled pump closures that are simple
+Ranges like our Boston and Swipe bottles come with already assembled pump closures that are simple to operate.
+For brands working with lotions or treatment products, pumps offer a consistent and attractive closure solution.

 -